TeXworks/texworks/trunk/modules/QtPDF/README.md

  - Speed up magnifier; in Tw, it seems much more responsive.
 This might be due to using centerOn in PDFDocumentMagnifierView::setPosition but needs closer investigation
- - Hitting PgUp at top of document or PgDn at bottom moves to the right
  - annotations (popup window)
  - make the magnifying glass a top-level window (so it can extend outside the main view's window boundaries) (requested by Reinhard Kotucha)